 The diagnosis of OPD type I or II is based on physical features and X-ray findings.
-Skeletal abnormalities associated with theses conditions can sometimes be seen on a prenatal ultrasound exam.
-Clinical molecular genetic testing is available for mutations in the FLNA gene.
+Clinical molecular genetic testing for mutations in the FLNA gene is available to confirm the diagnosis.
+Skeletal abnormalities associated with these conditions can sometimes be seen on a prenatal ultrasound exam.

-Genetic counseling is appropriate for patients and their families.
+Genetic counseling is recommended for patients and their family members.

 TTY: (866) 411-1010